-The index of leading economic indicators in Japan, which is a gauge of the economy a few months ahead and is compiled using data such as job offers and consumer sentiment, was at 102.6 in May 2021, unrevised from the preliminary reading and compared with a final 103.8 a month earlier, which was the highest level since February 2014.
-The decline highlighted a weakening economic recovery from the coronavirus pandemic following a fresh wave of COVID-19 infections in several parts of the country. source: Cabinet Office, Japan
+The index of leading economic indicators in Japan, which is a gauge of the economy a few months ahead and is compiled using data such as job offers and consumer sentiment, declined to 101.8 in August 2021 from a final 104.1 in the previous month, a flash figure showed.
+This marked the lowest level since February, as the government struggled to contain rising cases of the Delta strain amid a low vaccination rate. source: Cabinet Office, Japan

-Leading Economic Index in Japan is expected to be 103.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Japan to stand at 98.00 in 12 months time.
+Leading Economic Index in Japan is expected to be 105.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan Leading Economic Index is projected to trend around 100.00 points in 2022, according to our econometric models.